isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

       [videoMetadata setObject:@"Sample TV station" forKey:@"tvStation"];
       ```

-1. **Track the intention to start playback - ** To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance.
+1. **Track the intention to start playback**

+    To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance.

    >[!TIP]
    >